dortania/vanilla-laptop-guide-legacy/OpenCore/config-laptop.plist/broadwell.md

 * **AllowSetDefault**: YES
   * Allow `CTRL+Enter` and `CTRL+Index` to set default boot device in the picker
 * **AuthRestart**: NO:
   * Enables Authenticated restart for FileVault 2 so password is not required on reboot.
-Can be concidered a security risk so optional
+Can be considered a security risk so optional
 * **ExposeSensitiveData**: `6`
   * Shows more debug information, requires debug version of OpenCore
 * **Vault**: `Optional`
   * We won't be dealing vaulting so we can ignore, **you won't boot with this set to Secure**
   * This is a word, it is not optional to omit this setting.
 You will regret it if you don't set it to `Optional`, note that it is case-sensitive
 * **ScanPolicy**: `0`
-  * `0` allows you to see all drives available, please refer to [Security](/post-install/security.md) section for further details. **Will not boot USBs with this set to default**
+  * `0` allows you to see all drives available, please refer to [Security](/post-install/security.md) section for further details. **Will not boot USB devices with this set to default**

 **Tools** Used for running OC debugging tools like the shell, ProperTree's snapshot function will add these for you.
 For us, we won't be using any tools